Partitions of primes by Chebyshev polynomials: Introduction

 and the sequence $\{\Pi_s\}_{s\geq 2}$ is dyadic. \end{theorem} The results of Ballot,\cite{B2}, and Ballot and Elia,\cite{B-E}, can be translated as $|\Pi_0|=|\Pi_1|=\frac{1}{3}$, for most rational $q$.
+Similar conclusions can be found in the unpublished thesis of Ljujic,\cite{Lj}.
 Our genericity requirements are less stringent.
-We put all possible violations of genericity into three cases, and calculate then the densities in the following theorem. \begin{theorem} If (A): \ $2+q=2c^2$ for a rational $c$, and neither $4-q^2$ nor $2-q$ is a rational square, then
+We put all possible violations of genericity into three cases, and calculate then the densities in the following theorem. \begin{theorem} If (A): \ $2(2+q)$ is a rational square, and neither $4-q^2$ nor $2-q$ is a rational square, then

 and the sequence $\{\Pi_s\}_{s\geq 3}$ is dyadic.